 Ice - Ideally use (double frozen) ice drawn directly from a freezer rather than wet surface ice form a bar's ice-well or ice machine.
 To quote Charles H. Baker, "A lukewarm drink means a lukewarm guest."

-Spirit - Use frozen or at least chilled spirit.
-After all many a good bar has gin and vodka in the freezer to help ensure they serve really cold Martinis so why not for Highballs?
+Spirit - Use frozen or at least a chilled bottle of spirit.
+After all, many a good bar has gin and vodka in the freezer to help ensure they serve really cold Martinis so why not for Highballs?

 Carbonate - In Esquire, Dave Wondrich writes, "Finally, pour in the sparkling water (club soda or seltzer).
 If at all possible, this should be refrigerated in order to keep the ice from melting prematurely and drowning the bubbles.
 How much fizz?
 Less than twice the amount of hooch is too strong, more than three times too weak."